adobe/wskdebug/README.md

 Furthermore, the local container can mount the local source files and automatically reload them on every invocation. `wskdebug` can also listen for changes to the source files and trigger an automatic reload of a web action or direct invocation of the action or just any shell command, e.g. if you need to make more nuanced curl requests to trigger your API.

 The debugger works with all normal actions, including web actions.
+Sequences are not directly supported but can be debugged by starting a debugger for each action in the sequence see [Nodejs Multiple actions](#nodejs-multiple-actions).
-Sequences or compositions itself (not the component actions) are not supported.
+Compositions itself (not the component actions) are not supported.
 The solution is only based on custom actions and works with any OpenWhisk system. `wskdebug` was inspired by the now defunct [wskdb](https://github.com/apache/incubator-openwhisk-debugger).

 ![diagram showing wskdebug](wskdebug.png)